 Places are awarded on the basis of performance in an series of examinations in English, Maths, Verbal and Non-Verbal Reasoning.
 Examinations take place on one day in early January of Year 6 (the school year before admission), when students will be 10 or 11 years old.

-To register, parents must complete an application form.
-There is a separate, special application form for 11+ entry.
-At this point, parents are required to specify some basic information such as name, date of birth, languages spoken by the student, nationality, any current connection with Alleyn’s, any scholarship or bursary applied for, details of the child’s present school and basic information on the parent(s).
+To register, parents must complete an application form, providing basic information such as name, date of birth, languages spoken by the student, nationality, any current connection with Alleyn’s, any scholarship or bursary applied for, details of the child’s present school and basic information on the parent(s).
+A registration fee will be payable.

 Forms must be returned to the school’s registrar via post, including a photocopy of the student’s birth certificate and one passport sized photo, affixed to the form.